SalishSeaCast/docs/storm_surges/tools.rst

 We are often interested in the behaviour of the surge component of the water level, that is, the anomaly after the tides have been removed.
 Further, we could like to compare the modelled surge to the observed surge.
-To determine the modelled surge, we perform two simulations: one with all of our forcing conditions, including the tides, atmopsheric conditions, rivers, and sea surface height at the open boundaries and another with only the tidal forcing and rivers.
+To determine the modelled surge, we perform two simulations: one with all of our forcing conditions, including the tides, atmospheric conditions, rivers, and sea surface height at the open boundaries and another with only the tidal forcing and rivers.
 We define the modelled surge as the difference between the sea surface height of these two simulations.

 To calculate the observed surge, we need water level observations and tidal predictions.